legal resources necessary to hold negligent facilities accountable.

 If you believe that your loved one suffered abuse, mistreatment or neglect while residing at Northgate Unit of Lakeview Christian Home Nursing, call the law offices of the New Mexico nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now.
-Our law firm fights aggressively on behalf of Eddy County victims of mistreatment living in long-term facilities including nursing homes in Carlsbad.
+Our network of attorneys fights aggressively on behalf of Eddy County victims of mistreatment living in long-term facilities including nursing homes in Carlsbad.
 Our skilled attorneys provide legal representation in victim cases involving nursing home abuse when it occurs in private and public nursing facilities.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us begin working on your behalf to ensure your rights are protected.

 Our attorneys accept all personal injury claims, nursing home abuse suits, medical malpractice cases, and wrongful death lawsuits through a contingency fee arrangement.
 This agreement postpones your need to make a payment for our legal services until after your case is successfully resolved through a negotiated out of court settlement or jury trial award.
 We offer each client a "No Win/No-Fee" Guarantee, meaning all fees are waived if we cannot obtain compensation to recover your damages.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.